wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     (3) If a buyer makes a request in accordance with subsections (1) and (2), the seller must provide the additional disclosure statement to the buyer no later than the fifth working day after the date on which the request was made.

-    (4) The additional disclosure statement must contain the prescribed information.
+    (4) The additional disclosure statement must contain the prescribed information or, if the buyer has requested only specific prescribed information, the specific prescribed information requested.

-    (5) The buyer must pay to the seller all reasonable costs incurred by the seller in providing the additional disclosure statement, but the non-payment of these costs does not justify the seller withholding disclosure.
+    (5) The buyer must pay to the seller all reasonable costs incurred by the seller in providing the additional disclosure statement or specific prescribed information, but the non-payment of these costs does not justify the seller withholding disclosure.

+    Section 148(1): amended, on 5 December 2013, by [section 18(1)][361] of the Unit Titles Amendment Act 2013 (2013 No 140).

+    Section 148(4): amended, on 5 December 2013, by [section 18(2)][361] of the Unit Titles Amendment Act 2013 (2013 No 140).

+    Section 148(5): amended, on 5 December 2013, by [section 18(3)][361] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 149 Buyer may delay settlement if disclosure late or not made